rafalkaron/r-hugo-theme/README.md

 # r-hugo-theme
-A simple Hugo theme suitable for a portfolio, documentation library, and blog.
+A simple Hugo theme suitable for a portfolio, documentation library, or blog.

 [r-hugo-theme-demo](https://rafalkaron.github.io/r-hugo-theme-demo)